Gaithersburg-HELP/gaithersburg_city_grant_address_report/README.md

 1) Log into your food bank manager and export data as a CSV.
 The visit data does not need to be quarterly, the XLSM file will automatically sort by quarter.
 The visit data can also be imported at any time, you don't have to do it all at once at the end of the quarter.
     1) For Gaithersburg HELP Soxbox, log in [here](https://ghp.soxbox.co/login).
 Go to Visit History Export:
        ![Soxbox Visit History Export](readme/2.1soxbox_visithistoryexport.png)
-    2) Select the dates you wish to export.
-For instance, to run the county monthly totals for this month, export dates for this month only.
-Select the preset "city and county grant address v3".
+    2) Select the preset "city and county grant address v3", then select the dates you wish to export.
+For example, if you've already processed all the addresses up to but not including February 1, but you want to process addresses from February 1 to 29, select Visit On dates starting on February 1 and ending on February 29.
 Click "Export" and save the CSV file
        ![city and county grant address v3 preset and date selection](readme/2.2soxbox_preset.png)
 2) Open the exported CSV file.
 Filter by tracking method or service for the visit data that you want to report on.
 Select all data except for the header (click on Row 2 to select, then press Shift-End-Down).
 Ctrl-C to copy.
     * If you forget to import an extra tracking method, you can repeat this step but filter on only the extra tracking method.